marcellourbani/vscode_abap_remote_fs/README.md

 # ABAP remote filesystem for visual studio code

-This extension allows editing and activation of ABAP code on your server directly in Visual studio code.
+This extension allows editing and activation of ABAP code on your server directly in Visual studio code, including transport assignment and creation (if your system supports it).
-Doesn't allow to create objects yet, but does read/save/activate several object types

 **Unless your system is very modern, write support will require you to install [this extension](https://github.com/marcellourbani/abapfs_extensions)** in your dev server to enable locking files

-**WRITE SUPPORT IS EXPERIMANTAL USE AT YOUR OWN RISK**
+**THIS SOFTWARE IS IN BETA TEST, USE AT YOUR OWN RISK**

 ![anim](https://user-images.githubusercontent.com/2453277/47482169-ae0cc300-d82d-11e8-8d19-f55dd877c166.gif)
 ![image](https://user-images.githubusercontent.com/2453277/47466602-dd99dc00-d7e9-11e8-97ed-28e23dfd8f90.png)